mtumilowicz/java11-deep-reflection-in-module/README.md

 * https://github.com/mtumilowicz/java11-deep-reflection

 # project description
-We will show how to get / set private field within module.
+We will show how to get / set private field within module using deep reflection.
 1. module
     ```
     module main {